stefan-hoeck/idris2-rhone/src/Doc/UIEx2.md

 ```

 While this would behave correctly, we'd still need to invoke
-`hold` with an initial value to get a proper streaming function
+`hold` with an initial value to get a proper stream function
 to build a validated `Account` value from the collected
 text field contents.
 This would again lead to a repetition
 of application logic.
 An alternative comes in form of